 Drafting and getting essay feedback is an important cycle to come back to for the remainder of your high school career.

 Going back to what I have just said, practise is key to success in English.
 English is often deemed to be one of the most confusing subjects because many students claim it to be subjective and will often complain that they have no idea what they’re doing.
 Generally, this isn’t a good sign.
 We understand that it can be difficult to know whether you’re on the right track or not, but it’s important we don’t just sit there and wonder the whole time.
 We must also seek feedback from our teachers or tutors about ways we can improve our work.

 Upon receiving feedback from our teachers or tutors, we can’t just stop there.
 We must also incorporate this feedback into our re-draft or finalised copy of the work.
 Any questions or confusion must be addressed during this stage so you know exactly what to do next time.

-At LSG, we have the most qualified tutors who have received the marks you’re after who can walk you through your high school English journey with you.
+At LSG, we have high-quality tutors who have received the marks you’re after and can walk you through your high school English journey.

 What will we offer you?